 1. Consolidate your debt & automate your monthly loan installment

 First, check and consolidate your debt.
 Debt consolidation means combining all of your existing loan commitments such as personal loan, credit card, car loan into one new personal loan.
 This makes it easier for you to monitor your loan repayments as you can focus on paying one installment.
-When you are always late on paying up monthly loan installments, this will negatively affect your CCRIS record.
+When you are always late on paying up monthly loan installments, this will negatively affect your CCRIS score.
 If you are a forgetful person, set up an auto-debit or standing instruction and schedule the repayment date just after your monthly salary date.
 That way, you will not miss the scheduled payment date.

-2. Prioritise overdue loan amounts.
-Cut down on unnecessary expenses
+2. Prioritise overdue loan amounts

 Instead of spending your income on eating out, buying new clothes or gadgets, use the money to settle any overdue loans you have.
 Even if you have a relatively large overdue amount, practicing this ‘frugal’ attitude over a period of time will allow you to settle the outstanding in due course.
 When you receive any bonus or special incentive from your employer, use that to pay your overdue amounts or reduce your debt commitment before spending on something else.